athesafari/minix/README.md

 - To seed data, login as a username then create a few posts; they are stored in Supabase and survive reloads/sessions.
 - The UI is intentionally minimal, styled slightly like Twitter.
+- DM any of the mock contacts (Launch Labs, Growth Mate, DM Bot) and the Supabase tables will persist the thread so the mock Twitter endpoints return exactly what you see in the UI.